Love Island 2020 cast – meet the 12 singletons looking for love

 After months of anticipation, Love Island is again with extra enjoyable within the solar as 12 singletons head to the brand new villa in Cape City, South Africa, able to crack on and couple up.

-The ITV2 goliath confirmed final 12 months that a further winter collection was on its method with £50,000 up for grabs.
+The ITV2 goliath confirmed final yr that a further winter collection was on its approach with £50,00zero up for grabs.

-Our line-up sees a model new forged of characters hoping to seek out love, together with Rochelle Humes’ sister Sophie Piper heading to the Love Island villa together with a former Miss Ghana UK contestant and, for the primary time, feminine twins.
-We’ve not even talked about the inheritor to the Lanhydrock property but both…
+Our line-up has seen a model new forged of characters enter the glowing Love Island villa in a bid to search out their kind on paper, and there’s already been fireworks, with extra on the best way.

 - We met the Love Island 2020 forged – right here’s what they’re actually like

-Laura Whitmore is taking on presenting from Caroline Flack and Iain Stirling returns to relate the collection which returns on Sunday, 12th January at 9pm.
+Laura Whitmore has taken over presenting from Caroline Flack, whereas Iain Stirling has returned to relate the collection which airs nightly on ITV2 at 9pm.

-Right here’s what you have to learn about Love Island’s 2020 line-up.
+Right here’s what you want to find out about Love Island’s 2020 line-up.

 Who’s within the Winter Love Island 2020 forged?